Leishman Family Rule #37: Never listen to any word that follows the phrase “But Papa, you said….”

 As I wrote earlier this year in “The Prime of Roger A. Leishman, Esq.,” I was not sure how to describe my job status in response to the law school class reunion survey this time around: “Martyr”?
 “Papa”?
 “Contingent-fee pro se disability/ LGBT discrimination/ public corruption attorney”? / “Gadfly”?
 This is not what I planned to be doing with my life or my law degree.

 Nevertheless, in spite of numerous besetting plagues, I’m happier and healthier than ever.
-The kids are alright.
-And after thirty years of trauma-induced writer’s block, I’m thrilled to embrace my status as a fulltime single father and writer.
+The Kids Are Alright.®

 Sadly, I still waste too much of my writing on tedious legal briefs.
 Even sadder, I’m still waiting to change either my family’s dire circumstances, or society’s casual mistreatment of people living with mental illness.
 It’s only been thirty years since Congress passed the Americans with Disabilities Act, and thirty years since I graduated from Yale Law School.